Pekwerike/MintBankICR/README.md

 ## Open Source Libraries used
 1. [Retrofit](https://github.com/square/retrofit) - A type-safe HTTP client for Android and Java
 2. [Moshi](https://github.com/square/moshi) - Moshi is a modern JSON library for Android and Java.
-It makes it easy to parse JSON into Java objects
+It makes it easy to parse JSON into Kotlin objects
 3. [Hilt](https://developer.android.com/jetpack/androidx/releases/hilt) - Hilt provides a standard way to incorporate Dagger dependency injection into an Android application.
 4. [Jetpack Compose](https://developer.android.com/jetpack/compose) - Jetpack Compose is Android’s modern toolkit for building native UI.
 It simplifies and accelerates UI development on Android.
 5. [ML Kit](https://developers.google.com/ml-kit) - ML Kit brings Google’s machine learning expertise to mobile developers in a powerful and easy-to-use package.